 "Much remains to be done to counter stereotypes of Native Americans learned by young children in our society," writes Reese in the conclusion to her ERIC Digest.
 "Teachers must provide accurate instruction not only about history but also about the contemporary lives of Native Americans."

-For activities and a long list of Web sites related to the Pilgrims, Native Americans, and the "First Thanksgiving" be sure to see this week's Education World LESSON PLANNING articles:
+For activities and a long list of Web sites related to the Pilgrims, Native Americans, and the "First Thanksgiving" be sure to see these lesson planning articles:

 Blast stereotypes with across the curriculum activities for students of all ages.